Dallas Office 365 Backup: Microsoft 365 Data Protection Checklist

 Q: What about Teams data — is that backed up too?

-A: Yes.
-Our backup solution covers Teams conversations, channel files, tabs, and configurations.
-Teams data is particularly important to protect because it often contains critical business decisions, project discussions, and shared files that aren't stored anywhere else.
-Many Dallas businesses don't realize that Teams data is at risk until they need to recover a deleted channel or conversation.
+A: Teams backup should be reviewed during scope because Teams can include conversations, channel files, tabs, and configuration data.
+Teams data is important to protect because it often contains project discussions, decisions, and shared files that Dallas teams may need to recover later.

 Q: Do we need backup if we have Microsoft 365 E5 licenses?